Which offer letter is valid?

 Secondly, what is the verbatim of the second offer letter?
 Is there any binding clause to join the company?

-Finally, why the company had to issue the three offer letters?
+Finally, why did the company have to issue the three offer letters?

 Thanks,